 Sample Group: LFQ requires sample grouping.
 All available samples are listed in the left window.
-After selecting a sample, it can be added to a new group by clicking the button or to an existing group by clicking the one individually to create multiple new groups by clicking the button.
+After selecting a sample, it can be added to a new group by clicking the button or to an existing group by clicking the button and selecting that option from the drop-down menu.
+If you select multiple files, you can add each one individually to create multiple new groups by clicking the button.
 Samples and Groups can be removed by clicking the $\stackrel{(\times)}{\smile}$ button next to each element.
 The names and colours for each group can be edited by clicking on the coloured square dropdown, respectively.